NixOS/nixops/doc/release-notes/index.rst

 -  On non-EC2 systems, NixOps will generate ECDSA SSH host key pairs instead of DSA from now on.

--  VirtualBox deployments use generated SSH host keypairs.
+-  VirtualBox deployments use generated SSH host key pairs.

--  For all machines which nixops generates an SSH host keypair for, it will add the SSH public host key to the known_hosts configuration of all machines in the network.
+-  For all machines which nixops generates an SSH host key pair for, it will add the SSH public host key to the known_hosts configuration of all machines in the network.